Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Updating the PCI ID decode file

-In determining the GPU display name, *rickslab-gpu-utils* will examine two sources.
-The output of `lspci -k -s nn:nn.n` is used to generate a complete name and an algorithm is used to generate a shortened version.
+In determining the GPU display name, **rickslab-gpu-utils** will examine two sources.
+The output of `lspci -k -s nn:nn.n` is used to generate a complete name, and an algorithm is used to generate a shortened version.
 From the driver files, a set of files (vendor, device, subsystem_vendor, subsystem_device) contain 4 parts of the Device ID are read and used to extract a GPU model name from system pci.ids file which is sourced from [https://pci-ids.ucw.cz/](https://pci-ids.ucw.cz/) where a comprehensive list is maintained.
 The